apache/couchdb-documentation/src/intro/overview.rst

 in the same design document are indexed as a single group.

 The view builder uses the database sequence ID to determine if the view group is fully up-to-date with the database.
-If not, the view engine examines the all database documents (in packed sequential order) changed since the last refresh.
+If not, the view engine examines all database documents (in packed sequential order) changed since the last refresh.
 Documents are read in the order they occur in the disk file, reducing the frequency and cost of disk head seeks.